 - Two training sessions (poster presentation skills and legislative affairs)

 Letters explaining the student’s absence from class for the event will be sent to appropriate instructors upon request.

 Faculty nominators are encouraged to request the assistance of their nominee in completing the nomination form.
-For additional information or questions, please contact Marisa Moazen (firstname.lastname@example.org) in the Office of Undergraduate Research (974-8560, 106 Blount Hall).
+For additional information or questions, please contact Susan Troop (firstname.lastname@example.org in the Office of Undergraduate Research (974-8560, Melrose Hall, 1616 Melrose Ave.).

 The Office of Undergraduate Research is available to assist with your submission for this prestigious event.
 Contact our office to set-up an appointment.